zamazan4ik/awesome-pgo/article/article.md

 * Intel x86-64 - it's called Last Branch Record (LBR).
 AFAIK, since Nehalem (2008), added support to the Linux kernel - somewhen between 2010-2011.
 * AMD x86-64 - it's called BRS (BRanch Sampling).
 Available since Zen 3 (2020), Linux 5.19 (2022).
 However, [not all](https://discord.com/channels/636084430946959380/930647188944613406/1175827177405698170) Zen 3 supports BRS.
 More can be found [here](https://lwn.net/Articles/888996/).
 * ARM64 - it's called BRBE (Branch Record Buffer Extension): since ARMv9.2-A (2023), Linux 6.7-rc1 (2024).
 Related LWN article is [here](https://lwn.net/Articles/951316/).
+* PowerPC - it's called BHRB (Branch History Rolling Buffer): since Power8 (~2013), Linux perf support is also in place.
+Is this feature supported by your exact CPU or not - you need to check it on your own.
+By the way, if you are interested in PowerPC, you can try to get a remote access to a machine [here](https://osuosl.org/services/powerdev/request_powerci/).
+I [am not the only](https://stackoverflow.com/questions/48616075/whats-the-equivalent-of-last-branch-record-lbr-on-arm-and-powerpc) who is interested in it!
 * RISC-V - it's called Control Transfer Records (CTR).
 Current status - [under development](https://risc-v-international.slack.com/archives/C017LD0GJ8Z/p1708861135739819?thread_ts=1708839419.127049&cid=C017LD0GJ8Z).
 More information can be found here: [GitHub](https://github.com/riscv/riscv-control-transfer-records), [JIRA](https://jira.riscv.org/browse/RVG-62).
 No estimations when it will be implemented.
 * [e2k](https://en.wikipedia.org/wiki/Elbrus_2000) (Elbrus) - an analogue to LBR is supported.
 Unfortunately, there is not support for that in Linux perf but there are plans implement this feature in the future.
 * [LoongSon](https://en.wikipedia.org/wiki/Loongson) (Chinese MIPS-based CPUs) - no public-available information at the moment.
-* Other architectures like PowerPC and operating systems combinations - I don't know yet (please let me know!)
+* Other architectures like PowerPCll and operating systems combinations - I don't know yet (please let me know!)

+It's kinda funny that almost the same feature has different names in different architectures.
+Does anyone know the reason for that?
+Are they trademarked? :D

 More advanced features about LBR can be found in these articles: [first](https://lwn.net/Articles/680985/), [second](https://lwn.net/Articles/680996/).